 The FDA requires extensive evidence for emergency authorization of a vaccine – in this case, data from a diverse group of approximately 15,000 volunteers who have been monitored for months with no known safety concerns.

 Like the Pfizer vaccine, the Moderna vaccine is 95% effective, the FDA says.
 In clinical trials, out of approximately 15,000 people who received the Moderna vaccine, not a single one developed a severe case of COVID-19, the illness caused by the coronavirus.
-It is currently unknown if the Pfizer or Moderna vaccines prevent transmission of the coronavirus itself, however, so clinicians still recommend vaccinated people continue to wear masks to protect others.

-Both vaccines also have been reviewed by independent scientific and public health experts as well.
+The vaccine has been reviewed by independent scientific and public health experts as well.
 The FDA will continue to monitor the vaccine’s safety and effectiveness and is making detailed information publicly available on its website.